-- A program of examinations is a coherent set of study components that makes up students' degree programs.
+- 1. A program of examinations is a coherent set of study components that makes up students' degree programs.
 In competency-centered programs the program of examinations is operationalized in the PDP of students. - Students must choose the specialized study components and free elective study components at Master's level included in Appendix 1 under j.
 The specialized elective study components are only added to the program of examinations/PDP after advice from the mentor.
 Within the free electives, a maximum of 15 credits of Bachelor's study components may be used to compensate deficiencies (homologation study components). - 3.
-Students must submit all electives and other study components that will make up their program of examinations/PDP to the departmental CSA EE) before they start their graduation project.
+Students must submit all electives and other study components that will make up their program of examinations/PDP to the departmental CSA at least six weeks before they start their graduation project.
 The graduation project is also included in the program of examinations.
 At the same time, students must submit their program of examinations including the advice issued by the mentor (as referred to in the previous paragraph), to the Examination Committee for approval.
 The Examination Committee must reach their decision within the response term and must indicate whether students may commence with their graduation project. - 4.
 A decision to deny approval may not be made before students have been given the opportunity to be heard by the Examination Committee. - 5.
-In making those program of examination choices, students must take account of the profile, career prospects and/or the academic emphases or broadening they wish to incorporate in their program. - No later than six months after the start of their Master's program, students must submit their provisional program of examinations, including the advice issued by the mentor, to the Examination Committee for information.
-When composing this personal program of examinations, students should consult with the mentor to ensure that sufficient coherence is achieved. - 7.
+In making choices, the student must take account of career prospects and/or the academic emphases or broadening he/she wishes to incorporate in his/her program.

+- No later than six months after the start of their Master's program, every student must submit their provisional program of examinations, including the advice issued by the mentor, to the Examination Committee for information.
+When composing this personal program of examinations, the student should consult with the mentor to ensure that sufficient cohesion is achieved. - 7.
 The Examination Committee checks the program of examinations for coherence and quality as well as to ensure it meets the requirements for a Master's program.
 This involves the advice of the mentor.